 Enter The Guy.
 He's nice and sweet and smart and handsome and honest and comes from a good family and wants to build something with me.
 He's the guy I've been praying for!

 During the cocktail therapy session with my girls (hey, it's cheaper than a regular therapy session), I went on and on and on about my guardedness.
 (Is that even a word?)
 I've been guarded for so long, not really letting anyone in my heart for so long, maintaining these superficially relationships with folks that I genuinely care about for so long.

 I'm finally at a point in my life where I don't have to be this way anymore... and I don't know how not to be this way.
 Here I have this perfectly good (and good-to-me and good-for-me) guy who just wants to love me and like me and go at this thing together... and I don't know how to let him.
 I want to be successful at this, but I, must admit, I don't know how to do this.
 (My Type-A personality is not okay with this, by the way.)

 He's been patient, I guess.
 But we're at the point where he's starting to think that I'm hiding things from him.
 But I'm not.
 Not intentionally anyhow.
 I genuinely don't find it necessary to share certain things with him.

 He's all like, "But... we're trying to build something together, why wouldn't you think to tell me about that?"

 And I'm all like, "Uh... uh...
 I need more time to process your question and formulate a response."

 I don't think that's gonna work for much longer though.

-I took another sip of my lychee martini and I spilled it all out to my girls.
-They sat there and listened to me, ordered more martinis with me, wallowed when necessary, validated my feelings, and leaned in for hugs when I needed them.
-Then they gave it to me straight and told me that, yes, I do in fact need to speak with a therapist about my guardedness (It is a word.
+I take another sip of my lychee martini and I spill it all out to my girls.
+They sit there and listen to me, order more martinis with me, wallow when necessary, validate my feelings, and lean in for hugs when I need them.
+Then they give it to me straight and tell me that, yes, I do in fact need to speak with a therapist about my guardedness (It is a word.
 I'm proclaiming it.)